AryanWaghere24/Cybersecurity---One-Topic-a-Day/Day-36-Social-Engineering.md

 ## Real-World Example
 The 2020 Twitter hack is one of the most famous social engineering attacks in recent history.
 Attackers called Twitter employees posing as the internal IT department, convincing them to provide credentials to an internal admin tool.
 Once inside, they took over verified accounts including Barack Obama, Elon Musk, and Apple to run a Bitcoin scam.
 The entire attack bypassed all of Twitter's technical security infrastructure — no vulnerability was exploited, no code was written.
 A phone call and a convincing pretext was all it took to compromise one of the world's most high profile platforms.

+## Why It Matters
+From an attacker's side, social engineering is the most cost-effective attack vector — it requires no technical knowledge, no expensive tools, and bypasses even the most sophisticated technical defenses.
+A single successful phishing email or phone call can hand over credentials that would take weeks to crack technically.